reevesj191/Panda_Tool_Use_ABM/README.md

-This is repository where the code for the agent-based model presented in "Modeling a primate technological niche" is kept and actively maintained.
+This is repository where the code for the agent-based model published in "Modeling a primate technological niche" is kept and actively maintained.

 # Using This Code